jberlyn/kosync-dotnet/README.md

 Mapping user to `1000:1000` is just a way to ensure the database files are created using your own user, rather than root.
 If your operating system user ID is different from `1000:1000`, change it to yours.

-This example doesn't expose any ports for the container, however the sync server is accessible via port 80 inside the container.
+This example doesn't expose any ports for the container, however the sync server is accessible via port 8080 inside the container.
 The recommendation is to expose the server via a reverse proxy such as [Nginx Proxy Manager](https://nginxproxymanager.com/).

 ## Management API

 There are some management API endpoints you can interact with using a tool like [Postman](https://www.postman.com/).

-Only the admin user can make requests to these API endpoints.
+Only the admin user can make requests to these API endpoints, with the exception of users being allowed to query their own documents.

 All requests to these API endpoints require the following headers.